SECTION 4 – THE SERVE, SERVICE SEQUENCE, AND SCORING RULES

 4.N.
 Receiver Faults.
 It is a fault against the receiving team resulting in a point for the server if:

-4.N.2.
-The receiver or the receiver’s partner is touched by or interferes with the flight of the ball before it bounces.
+4.N.1.
+The receiver or their partner is touched by or interferes with the flight of the ball before it bounces.

 The Rules Committee Considerations